Volunteer in Peru with Projects Abroad

 Volunteer and teach conversational English in the beautiful setting of the Sacred Valley.
 Knowledge of the English language is a springboard for young Peruvians into a decent career.

 Take part in an intensive standalone Quechua language course or sign up for language tuition alongside your regular placement.

 High School Specials for 15 to 18 year olds available in Peru

 Volunteer in the Sacred Valley and work to make a difference in disadvantaged communities by helping with childcare and practical activities including painting, renovating, and more.

 Deep in the heart of the Amazon rainforest, volunteers participate in a conservation project to protect and preserve rare plant and animal species.
-Your tasks include wildlife observations, night observation walks, work on our animal release program, and more.
+Your tasks include wildlife observations, night observation walks and more.

 Work alongside experts and explore the fascinating history of the Incan and Wari civilisations with our archaeology project based in Pikillaqta National Park.